Apply to vetted scholarship programs in one clickAdvertiser disclosure

 How Many Credit Hours Do You Need for Financial Aid?

 Most financial aid comes with a credit hour requirement.
-These requirements can be difficult to understand, and leave you unsure of how many credits are required to be a full-time student, or a half-time student.
 If you’re wondering about the maximum credit hours for financial aid that are needed, you’ve come to the right place!
+While federal financial aid has a uniform set of rules regarding credit hours, financial aid from foundations or other organizations can set their own rules.
+So, let’s dive in together!

 Credit hour requirements for federal financial aid